Shares in drugmaker Shire jump on buyout interest by Takeda

 - Bellevue software maker Smartsheet to go public, files for $100 million IPO

-Takeda has been expanding overseas to compensate for slowing growth at home.
-Last year it bought Ariad Pharmaceuticals of Cambridge, Massachussetts.
+Takeda Pharmaceutical Co. has, like many Japanese companies, been expanding overseas to compensate for slowing growth at home.
+Last year it bought Ariad Pharmaceuticals of Cambridge, Massachusetts.
+It is valued at about $41.6 billion and makes almost half of its sales in Asia, and about a third in the U.S.